 You can specify the default storage to use for PostgreSQL, pgBackRest, and other elements that require storage that can outlast the lifetime of a Pod.
-While the PostgreSQL Operator defaults to using hostpathstorage to work with environments that are typically used to test, we recommend using one of the other storage classes in production deployments.
+While the PostgreSQL Operator defaults to using default to work with the default storage class available in your environment.

-Default Required Description hostpathstorage Required Set the value of the storage configuration to use for the pgbackrest shared repository host path storage Required Set the value of the storage configuration to use for backups, including the storage for host path storage Required Set to configure which storage definition to use when creating volumes used by Postg host path storage Required Set to configure which storage definition to use when creating volumes used by Postg Set to configure which storage definition to use when creating volumes used for Posts hostpathstorage hostpathstorage hostpathstorage Required hostpathstorage Required hostpathstorage Required
+Name Default Required Description backrest_storage default Required Set the value of the storage configuration to use for the pgbackrest shared repository deployn backup_storage default Required Set the value of the storage configuration to use for backups, including the storage for pgback primary_storage default Required Set to configure which storage definition to use when creating volumes used by PostgreSQL p replica_storage default Required Set to configure which storage definition to use when creating volumes used by PostgreSQL ${\bf r}$ wal_storage Set to configure which storage definition to use when creating volumes used for PostgreSQL V